go-spatial/tegola-mobile/README.md

 		 - `NDK`
 	  5. Click `Apply`
 	  6. If any components need to be installed or updated, Android Studio SDK Manager will notify you module-by-module; click `OK` each time and the respective module will be downloaded/installed - note that installing the NDK usually takes a very long time so don't be alarmed when it does
- 13. Set environment variable MY_ANDROID_HOME to the root directory of where **Android Studio SDK Manager** installed the components from step 12 - this is typically `\Android`
+ 13. Set environment variable MY_ANDROID_HOME to the root directory of where **Android Studio SDK Manager** installed the components from step 12 - this is typically `/Android`
  14. Set environment variable MY_ANDROID_SDK_HOME to `"$MY_ANDROID_HOME/sdk"` - note: make sure case is correct since on Windows this directory name is in lower case, while on Linux it is "Sdk"
  15. Set environment variable MY_ANDROID_NDK_HOME to `"$MY_ANDROID_HOME/ndk-bundle"`
  16. Add `"$MY_ANDROID_SDK_HOME/tools"` to your PATH environment variable